Heimdall-Framework/heimdall-framework/README.md

 Then you must set the following environment variables to directories of your choice:

 * DEVS_MOUNTPOINT - the location of the directory where the tested devices will be mounted temporary;
-* LOGS_DIRECTORY_PATH - the location of the directory where Heimdall will store its logs.
+* LOGS_DIRECTORY_PATH - the location of the directory where Heimdall will store its logs;
+* TESTING_PORTS - the port or ports that will be used to test USB mass storage devices.

 You can set and export them with: